Supplier of Linear Alkyl benzene-LAB From Turkey and Dubai-UAE

 • 1950s: A significant downside of BAS comes to light – they are highly resistant to biodegradation.
 This means they persist in the environment, leading to foaming in rivers and harming aquatic life.

-• Since 1964: LAB quickly becomes the dominant choice for detergent production.
+• Since 1964: LAB quickly become the dominant choice for detergent production.
 The process for LAB production has also been refined, with the HF/n-paraffins process using hydrogen fluoride as a catalyst becoming the most common method.

 • Present Day: LAB remains the backbone of modern detergents, with LAS (linear alkylbenzene sulfonate) derived from LAB being the most widely used surfactant due to its effectiveness and biodegradability.

-properties of LAB
+Properties of LAB

 Linear alkylbenzene (LAB) is a family of organic compounds constituting the backbone of modern detergents.
 These unbranched molecules, unlike their environmentally hazardous predecessors, boast superior biodegradability.
 Let’s delve deeper into the properties of LAB: